 Other price risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate due to changes in market prices, other than those arising from interest rate risk, foreign currency risk or commodity price risk.
-The Company has exposure to other price risk through its investment in the warrants of CBLT Inc.

-13. CAPITAL MANAGEMENT
+12. CAPITAL MANAGEMENT